minerstat is a remote management and monitoring software for the mining operation of any size.

 To mine Ethereum you will also need a valid Ethereum address.
 In the beginning, you can find a tag

 WALLET:ETH where the official Ethereum donation address is entered.
 You can replace it with your own ETH address.
-Don’t forget to use the full address (starting with 0x in case of Ethereum).
+Don’t forget to use the full address (starting with 0x in the case of Ethereum).
 Click [Save] and your wallet address will be saved.

 Later you can return to add more pools and more wallet addresses.